HomeDocumentationAPI Reference

 Malicious Sniffer on Linux

-Sandfly runs constantly on your network using a random scheduler and random selection of sandflies to hunt for intruders on your Linux systems.
+Sandfly runs constantly on your network using random schedules and random selection of sandflies to hunt for intruders on your Linux systems.
 Sandfly functions as a very high performance security investigator searching constantly for trouble.
-If Sandfly spots anything suspicious, it switches roles and collects data like an expert forensic investigator so you can find out what is going on with the remote system.
+If Sandfly spots anything suspicious, it switches roles and collects data like an expert forensic investigator to reveal exactly what is happening on the remote system.

 Additionally, Sandfly can be used as an on-demand security investigator as well.
-During an incident you can use Sandfly to search large numbers of Linux hosts for signs of compromise, or launch spot checks if you think a system has been compromised to collect evidence of what might have happened.
+During an incident, use Sandfly to search large numbers of Linux hosts for signs of compromise, or launch spot checks on suspected systems to collect evidence of potential activity.